ncai25/prismatic-jane-eyre/README.md

 # Prismatic Jane Eyre - IBM Translation Models

-This project applies IBM Models 1 and 2 to analyze translations of Charlotte Brontë's _Jane Eyre_ across multiple languages, focusing on how key words and phrases evolve across different translations.
+This project applies IBM Models 1 and 2 to analyze translations of Charlotte Brontë's _Jane Eyre_, tracing how key words and phrases evolve across different French and Italian translations from various time periods (1854-2014).
+The goal is to provide computational support for literary translation analysis using statistical word alignment models.

-## Project Overview

-Using statistical word alignment models, this project examines French and Italian translations of _Jane Eyre_ to trace how specific words and their contexts change across different translators and time periods.
-The goal is to provide computational support for literary translation analysis.

 ## Data